epinio/docs/src/installation/install_epinio_on_k3s.md

 nameserver 1.1.1.1
 ```

-This kind of issue could happen for example when you have multiples DNS servers and some of them are not able to resolv some domain names.
+This kind of issue could happen for example when you have multiple DNS servers and some of them are not able to resolve some domain names.

 #### Traefik